durasj/webamp-desktop/README.md

 Head over to the [webamp-desktop.duras.me](https://webamp-desktop.duras.me/) for the latest download files for your platform.

 ## Ideas for the future
-- Establish proper integration with the webamp-js by using its API
+- Change packages to installablers (partly done)
-- Change packages to installable versions with automatic updates
+- Automatic updates / update notifications
 - Implement Windows.Media WinRT API (Taskbar media controls)
 - Support for multiple displays
 - Support file associations